quat1024/garden/garden/index.md

 ## What's not here

-* Anything useful or of importance to anyone.
+* Anything useful or of importance to anyone
 * Want to browse off this website as soon as possible?
 Click on something from [the link dump](link-dump).